JUSTICE FOR WORKERS

 Overview: Misclassification of Exempt Employees In California, employees can be exempt or non-exempt.
 As per the DIR (Department of Industrial Relations), the main difference between the two classifications revolves around federal and state labor laws specifically...

-Immigration Status Are you unable to exercise your workplace rights because of your immigration status?
-In some cases, employers threaten to report undocumented workers to immigration authorities in order to intimidate them and prevent them from asserting their legal...
+Immigration Status Are you unable to exercise your rights at work due to your immigration status?
+In some cases, employers attempt to intimidate workers by threatening to report their undocumented status to immigration authorities, preventing them from asserting their...

 Workplace Discrimination Part 3: Marital Status, Gender, and Gender Identity | Justice For Workers